DioxusLabs/dioxus/README.md

 ## Dioxus Config File

 Dioxus CLI will use `Dioxus.toml` file to Identify some project info and switch some cli feature.

+You can get more configure information from [Dioxus CLI Document](https://dioxuslabs.com/cli/configure.html).